yuhko-msft/microsoft-graph-docs/api-reference/beta/api/team-sendactivitynotification.md

 If successful, this method will return a `202 Accepted` response code.
 It does not return anything in the response body.

+If there is more than one Teams app corresponding to a given Microsoft Graph app ID, this method will return a `409 Conflict` response code with the message `Found multiple applications with the same AAD App ID '{guid}' - a Teams Application ID is required to resolve which application is correct.` The message is misleading.
+There is no way to specify a Teams Application ID.
+You must disambiguate by uninstalling any conflicting Teams apps.
+Note that sideloading (uploading custom maps to a particular team, rather than to the app catalog) creates a new teams app and a new teams app ID.

 ## Examples